 What we meant by that statement is that the same criteria that we often use for buying, let’s say, a bar of chocolate doesn’t necessarily apply to surety bonds.

 Mistakes do happen when purchasing a surety bond.
 But don’t worry, they can easily be avoided.

-Our goal is to provide first-time buyers informed decisions so that they can avoid these common mistakes:
+Our goal is to provide a first-time surety bond buyer informed decisions so that he/she can avoid these common mistakes:

 Not knowing which surety bond to buy

-There are literally thousands of bonds that are available today, and a specific industry or profession would sometimes require different bonds.
+There are literally thousands of bonds that are available today, and specific industries or professions would sometimes require different bonds.

 Let’s take the case of an electric supplier as an example.
-In some states, a supplier can also be referred to as a broker, aggregator, and a supplier.
+In some states, a supplier can also be referred to as a broker or aggregator.

 They do vary in terms of the services rendered, but they can all be classified under an umbrella term: supplier.

 If a broker is asked to buy a bond, the said person can mistakenly apply for an electric supplier bond rather than an electric broker/aggregator bond.